NeilJustice/ZenUnitAndMetalMock/README.md

-## ZenUnit
+# ZenUnit
 ZenUnit is a cross-platform C++ unit testing framework designed for behavior specification exactness, readability of tests and test results, and writability of type and value parameterized tests.

-## ZenMock
+# ZenMock
-ZenMock is a cross-platform C++ mocking framework feature of ZenUnit that allows one to isolate software components for targeted unit testing by way of virtual, template, global, and static function mocking using an Arrange-Act-Assert syntax.
+ZenMock is a cross-platform C++ mocking framework feature of ZenUnit that allows you to isolate software components for targeted unit testing by way of virtual, template, global, and static function mocking using an Arrange-Act-Assert syntax.

-### ZenUnit syntax, design commentary, and test run output
+### ZenUnit syntax and design commentary

 ```Cpp
 #include "ZenUnit/ZenUnit.h"